Juzhan/blender_tools/README.md

 ## Introduction
-Just some simple function to load models and render scene
+Just some simple function to load models and render the scene

 support Blender 2.8+, 2.9+